 Shown in the 9th Annual CUNY Film Festival on April 28th, 2017

 Kennedy Center’s American College Theatre Festival Each year, LaGuardia Community College participates in the Kennedy Center’s American College Theatre Festival, Region 1.
 The festival is an opportunity for students to compete and experience more training in areas of acting, directing, arts management, dramaturgy, playwriting, design and tech management.
 Students who attend the annual festival are also exposed to four-year colleges in CUNY, SUNY and Universities in the states of New York, Connecticut, Massachusetts, Rhode Island, Vermont, New Hampshire and Maine.
 Students audition for summer internships, fellowships and transfer opportunities.
 Currently, our students are transferring to Boston University, Pace University, Marymount of Manhattan, The New School, Brooklyn College, Hunter College, Lehman College, Queens College, Dean College, SUNY New Paltz and others.
 Our students have also been accepted and receiving scholarships to Commonwealth Shakespeare and Margolis Method Training Center in Barcelona.
-For more information please visit the Region 1 website.
+For more information please visit The Kennedy Center American College Theatre Festival Region 1 website.

 Here is a list of our Achievements at KCACTF:

-Visit our Production History E-Portfolio (Sign-in Required)
+Visit our Production History E-Portfolio

 LaGuardia’s Theatre program is articulated with Queens College and Lehman College allowing for all 60 credits earned to transfer towards a Bachelor of Arts in Theatre, provided the following requirements are met: